PranjalSri108/criss_nav/README.md

 cd /criss_nav/rviz
 rviz -d octomap.rviz
 ```
-You can now map the environment usign Teleop Keyboard Control with the same settings
+You can now map the environment using the Teleop Keyboard Control with the same settings